About Baltimore City Community College

 Foster the development of learners in these areas: cognitive, psychomotor, effective, and creative.

-Bachelor of Science in Biology/Lab Animal Science or related field required from a regionally accredited college or university.
+Bachelor of Science in Biotechnology or Biology from a regionally accredited college or university

 BCCC is an Equal Opportunity/Affirmative Action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, creed, religion, national origin, alienage or citizenship status, age, sex, sexual orientation, gender identity or expression, marital or domestic/civil partnership status, disability, protected veteran status, genetic information, or any other basis protected by law.